IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Make Sure the Dataverse API is Working
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This should show a version number:
+This should show a version number but please note that the IP address may be different:

 ``curl http://dataverse-glassfish-service-project1.192.168.99.100.nip.io/api/info/version``